Information for patients

 It depends on the primary cause.
 Some patients will need:

-- If a blockage is found in either your kidneys or bladder, you will need to have either surgery or another procedure to remove it.
+- If a blockage is found in either your kidneys or bladder, you may need to have either surgery or another procedure to remove it.

-In some cases, the kidney functions gets worse despite treatment and you might need dialysis (renal replacement therapy) to clean/filter your blood and help remove waste products, until your kidneys improve.
-If dialysis is needed you will be transferred to critical care to have a special line inserted into your vein to allow the machine to be attached.
-There are a small number of patients whose kidneys will never recover from AKI and if this happens you will remain under the care of kidney specialists, you may need permanent dialysis and further treatment options then discussed.
+If dialysis is needed you will require a special line inserted into your vein to allow the machine to be attached.
+There are a small number of patients whose kidneys will never recover from AKI and if this happens you will remain under the care of kidney specialists, you may need permanent dialysis and further treatment options will then be discussed.

 When you are severely dehydrated because of AKI, it can reduce how much blood you have in your veins and arteries.
 This can cause your blood pressure to fall too low.
-You may need to be given medication to raise your blood pressure until your blood level is back to normal.
+Sometimes you may need to be given medication in critical care, to raise your blood pressure until your blood level is back to normal.

 You may need drugs called corticosteroids (steroids) to help reduce swelling in your kidneys.
 (These are not the same as the anabolic steroids used by some bodybuilders and athletes).